watalabo/WiPiCap/README.md

 N/A

 ## Citation
-If you use WiPiCap in your work, please conseider citing the following paper:
+If you use WiPiCap in your work, please consider citing the following paper:
 ```
 @ARTICLE{cbrace,
   title   = "{CBR-ACE}: Counting Human Exercise using {Wi-Fi} Beamforming